-- Request and complete the Request for Academic Overload Form available from the Registrar's Office. - Have the Registrar provide a signature verifying that the student has successfully completed at least 12 semester credit hours with a cumulative GPA of 3.0 or better. - Return the form to the Chief Academic Officer. - Only after the Chief Academic Officer has approved the request may a student enroll in more than 18 semester hours during any given semester.
+- Request and complete the Request for Academic Overload form available from the Registrar's Office. - Have the registrar sign that form signifying that the student has successfully completed at least 12 semester credit hours with a cumulative GPA of 3.0 or better. - Return the form to the Chief Academic Officer. - Only after the Chief Academic Officer has approved the request may a student enroll in more than 18 semester hours during any given semester.